Russia pledges to 'restore' military balance if U.S. quits nuclear arms pact

 China also condemned Trump’s move, saying it was wrong to pull out of the treaty unilaterally.

-Additional reporting by Vladimir Soldatkin and Tom Balmforth in Moscow, Joseph Nasr in Berlin, Sudip Kar-Gupta, and by Michael Martina in Beijing; Writing by Andrew Osborn and Christian Lowe; Editing by David Stamp
+Reporting by Andrew Osborn and Maxim Rodionov in Moscow; Additional reporting by Vladimir Soldatkin and Tom Balmforth in Moscow, Joseph Nasr in Berlin, Sudip Kar-Gupta, and by Michael Martina in Beijing; Writing by Christian Lowe; Editing by David Stamp and Grant McCool